 The guidance sets out further considerations in relation to those categories that are not employees but may still qualify for the Scheme.

 Foreign nationals are eligible for the Scheme and those an all categories of visa can be furloughed.

-From 1 July only employees that have completed a full three weeks of furlough prior to the 30 June can be placed on furlough.
-This means to enter the Scheme for any period up to the end of October an employee must be furloughed for the first time by 10 June at the latest.
+From 1 July only employees that have completed a full three weeks of furlough between 1 March and 30 June can be placed on furlough except those employees who are returning from statutory parental leave.
+This means that, in most cases, to enter the Scheme for any period up to the end of October an employee must have been furloughed for the first time by 10 June at the latest.

 How long is the Scheme going to be in place for?

 The Scheme is in place until the end October 2020.
 It will then be closed.

 However, from 1 July flexible furlough will be introduced and no new entrants can be admitted to the Scheme (except in limited circumstances related to those returning from statutory parental leave) after that date.